chekhovproject/carlsonrw.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD student in the Department of Psychology at Yale University.
-I study how we **perceive** and **interact** with other minds using theory and methods from cognitive psychology, computer science, and neuroscience.
+I study how we **perceive** and **interact** with other people using theory and methods from social psychology, computer science, and neuroscience.

 You can learn more about my research [here](https://carlsonrw.github.io/publications/).